AvirityInformation/chatbot_Jullie/README.md

 # Instruction
 #### 1. Make an app on Heroku
+Make an app on Heroku.

+Run this command in terminal(Don't forget to install heroku CLI) heroku buildpacks:add heroku/python -a xxx heroku buildpacks:add heroku/jvm -a xxx heroku config:set VERIFY_TOKEN=ooo -a xxx
+(ooo can be any string you want)

+Go to section "Deploy" and push the code to run the server.

+Go to "Resources" pane and add "Heroku Postgres" in Add ons.

 #### 2. Make a facebook page from facebook.
 #### 3. Setting on Facebook Developer Page
-Go to facebook developer page and create your account. https://developers.facebook.com/
+Go to facebook developer page and create your account.

+https://developers.facebook.com/

 Create an app there and go to its dashboard.

 From "Product" section, find "Messenger" pane.

-Create an page access token by selecting facebook page you want to connect with.
+Create an page access token by selecting facebook page you created in step 2.
-Then you will get a page access token(You will use this later).
+Then you will get a page access token.
+Then run this code to set it as a heroku env variable. heroku config:set PAGE_ACCESS_TOKEN=ooo -a xxx

-From the "Webhook" section in "Messenger" pane, check "messages" and "messaging_postback" options.
+From the "Webhook" section in "Messenger" pane, click on "Setup webhook" from "Messenger" section.

-Find "Webhook" section from "Products" on the left menu.

-Click on Subscribe and you will see a window requiring 2 values.
+Then you will see a window requiring 2 values.
 "callback url": This is a url of your heroku app.
-"verify token": This can be any value you want.
+"verify token": This is the string you set in the step 1 as "VERIFY_TOKEN".

-#### 4.Set Heroku environment variables
-heroku config:set PAGE_ACCESS_TOKEN=ooo -a xxx
-heroku config:set VERIFY_TOKEN=ooo -a xxx
-Set these tokens as heroku env var(Replace xxx with app name and ooo with keys or tokens)

-#### 5.Set jvm buildback to use stanford parser

-heroku buildpacks:add heroku/jvm -a xxx
+Also check the 'messaging', 'messaging_postback' boxes.

-#### 6.Then create an agent on https://dialogflow.com and set its api keys as heroku env vars.
+#### 5.Then create an agent on https://dialogflow.com and set its api keys as heroku env vars.
 heroku config:set client_access_token=ooo -a xxx
 heroku config:set session_id=ooo -a xxx

-#### 7.set database and queue
+#### 6.set database and queue
 heroku addons:create heroku-postgresql:hobby-dev -a xxx
 heroku addons:create redistogo:nano -a xxx